Housefull 4 Posters: Kriti Kharbanda's First Look As Rajkumari Meena Will Leave You Spellbound!

 The first poster features Kriti looking radiant in a red traditional outfit and happily striking a pose.
 We must say, we just can't take our eyes off her.

-In the next poster, Kriti as the 15th century princess Meena is seen holding a knife on the neck in her millennial avatar.
+In the next poster, Kriti as the 15th-century princess Meena is seen holding a knife to the neck of her millennial avatar.

 In her tweet, Kriti thanked the 'Housefull 4' makers and wrote, "A big thank u #SajidNadiadwala @NGEMovies #kwan @CastingChhabra @farhad_samji!
 This wouldn't have been possible without your support!
 Big love! ❤️." (sic)